 At the Tennyson Center for Children, we serve kids who have experienced abuse, trauma, neglect, and mental illness by providing a safe and stable environment for them to heal.
 We are one of Denver’s oldest non-profit organizations.
 Sadly, we are needed today more than ever in our history.
 Today, in the midst of their hardships, I also see courageous kids creating new and healthy futures for themselves and their friends.

 They don’t know it just yet, but their family is forming.
 At Tennyson today, a little girl and her young male friend are tossing a football on the playground.
 She is black, he is white.
 They are 10 and 11, both of them residents because their biological families just aren’t safe right now.
 These kids, like 92% of our residents, have already experienced at least four events of abuse, trauma or neglect in their short lives.
 But they walk, together, and smile.
 They sit together tonight at a table that is humble, yet safe.
 Amongst their cottage mates, this little family stitched together by circumstance, grows together by choice.

 Holidays can be hard.
 I get it, truly.
 So many people today are separated from family, by pain or by geography.

 Today, wherever you are, I pray that you find a way to be “together” with those around you.
 Those you choose to be family.

 Together and thankful.

-This first appeared in The Havok Journal November 22, 2018.
+This first appeared in The Havok Journal on November 22, 2018.

-Brandon Young, former U.S. Army Ranger, is the Chief Advancement Officer for the Tennyson Center for Children, which works to heal severely abused, neglected and traumatized kids in Colorado through safe and stable community.
+Brandon Young, former U.S. Army Ranger, is the Chief Advancement Officer for the Tennyson Center for Children, which works to heal severely abused, neglected, and traumatized kids in Colorado through a safe and stable community.